College: Other

-College by country
+By country

-The different ways in which the term "College" is used to describe educational institutions in various regions of the world is listed below:
+The different ways in which the term "college" is used to describe educational institutions in various regions of the world is listed below:

 Americas

 Canada

 In Canadian English, the term "college" usually refers to a trades school, applied arts/science/technology/business/health school or community college.
 These are post-secondary institutions granting certificates, diplomas, associate degrees and (in some cases) bachelor's degrees.
-The French acronym specific to public institutions within Quebec’s particular system of pre-university and technical education is CEGEP (Collège d'enseignement général et professionnel, "college of general and professional education").
+The French acronym specific to public institutions within Quebec's particular system of pre-university and technical education is CEGEP (Collège d'enseignement général et professionnel, "college of general and professional education").
 They are collegiate-level institutions that a student typically enrols in if they wish to continue onto university in the Quebec education system, or to learn a trade.
 In Ontario and Alberta, there are also institutions that are designated university colleges, which only grant undergraduate degrees.
 This is to differentiate between universities, which have both undergraduate and graduate programs and those that do not.

 In Canada, there is a strong distinction between "college" and "university".
 In conversation, one specifically would say either "they are going to university" (i.e., studying for a three- or four-year degree at a university) or "they are going to college" (i.e., studying at a technical/career training).